Home Compare ALB vs STMMI.MI

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ALB: S&P 500, STMMI.MI: STOXX 600).

-The clearest score difference appears in valuation.
-The overall score gap is 30 points in favour of Albemarle Corporation.
+The lead is spread across valuation and growth, rather than sitting in one isolated gap.
+The overall score gap is 34 points in favour of Albemarle Corporation.

 Trajectory Similarity